mnot/I-D/http-proxy-problem/draft.md

 example, several Operating Systems have machine-local proxies built in that scan content.

-The legitimacy of content filtering is controversial, often depending on the context it is used within and how it is performed.
+Content filtering is often seen as controversial, often depending on the context it is used within and how it is performed.